Mass23/Viral-ecology/README.md

-# 1. Virome assembly

-# 2. OTUs calling
+# 1. OTUs calling
-## 2.1 Database of assembled viromes
+## 1.1 Database of assembled viromes

 Two datasets were used:
 - To retrieve a fasta of all genome assemblies available on NCBI: